spacedogXYZ/common-cause-share/_posts/2020-09-25-avoiding-common-absentee-ballot-mistakes-in-ohio.md

 share_header: Spread the word!
 share_subhead: Make sure your friends know what to watch out for.
-share_text: Millions of Ohioans will be voting absentee this November, many of them for the first time.
+share_text: Millions of Ohioans will be voting absentee this November, many of them for the 1st time.
 Voting by mail is easy, safe, and secure, but voters' ballots have to be cast correctly to be counted.
 Visit https://www.commoncause.org/ohio/democracy-wire/ohioabsentee/ to learn about how to avoid common ballot mistakes.
 share_image: /assets/uploads/GettyImages-519516013-1600x925.jpg
+share_hashtags: vote
 ---
 In Ohio, almost two million voters have already applied to vote absentee this November \[1] -- and our top priority is making sure that voters have the information they need to ensure their ballot is counted.